Frequently Asked Questions

 What do I need to provide for my child?

 Each parent will need to bring their child’s own lunch and snack foods.
-If a child is not fully potty trained, please bring the necessary undergarments and an extra set of clothes.
+If a child is not fully potty trained, please bring the necessary diapers/pull ups and an extra set of clothes.
 All tablets, toys, and therapy items will be provided by ABC at no cost to families.

 Am I allowed to observe my child’s therapy?